CuriousLocky/swpp202001-team10/doc/requirement and specification.md

 The SWPP machine has a tape-like memory with no random access support.
 Therefore, the cost of moving along the tape is considerable, especially whilst accessing heap memory and stack memory interleavingly.

-However, there're `reset heap` and `reset stack` instructions provided, with a fixed cost of `2`, which is equivalent to moving the read head a disteance of `5000`.
+However, there's a `reset [stack|heap]` instruction provided, with a fixed cost of `2`, which is equivalent to moving the tap-access head a disteance of `5000`.
 Since the distance between `10240` (stack starting address) and `20480` (heap starting address) is obviously larger than `5000`, it would always be more efficient to `reset` when you want to access heap after stack (or vice versa).

 #### Algorithmic Implementation